-Probably, the most common cause of failure I’ve observed is the lack of relevant information to support the task the participant is trying to accomplish.
+Probably, the most common cause of failure we’ve observed is the lack of relevant information.
+Users miss information that supports the task the participant is trying to accomplish.

-Designers often make wrong assumptions regarding how much information is needed in an interface, and apply the “less is more” rule too freely.
+Designers often make wrong assumptions about the amount of information needed in an interface.
+They sometimes apply the “less is more” rule too freely.

-Users always need clear and relevant information when they are dealing with complex features, when they are trying a new product or service or when they could likely suffer negative consequences from a wrong choice.
+Users always need clear and relevant information when they are: dealing with complex features, trying a new product or service or when they could likely suffer negative consequences from a wrong choice.

-Making a purchase, booking a flight or managing their bank account are three common situations where the lack of information can make participants abandon their task or indicate they would rather make a phone call to the support center.
+Making a purchase, booking a flight or managing their bank account.
+These are 3 common situations where the lack of information can make participants abandon their task.
+Or, in some cases, indicate they would rather make a phone call to the support center.